averageflow/spring-warehouse/README.md

 A list of transactions performed (sales) that have occurred can be obtained via the API.

-Bear in mind if you want to add new products, the articles which compose the product should obviously already be present in the database.
+Bear in mind if you want to add new products, the articles which compose the product and the category to which the product belongs to should obviously already be present in the database.

 This application includes a graceful shutdown mechanics and so whenever you stop it, or it receives a stop signal, it will first wait for any HTTP request currently being processed to be finished and then gracefully shutdown.
 This makes